-This lessons is another orchestration idea for the Flamadiddle.
-It is essential that you are familiar with this sticking for this lesson and you may find the exercises easier if you have covered other flamadiddle orchestration lessons previously.
+This lessons is another orchestration idea for the Dragadiddle.
+It is essential that you are familiar with this sticking for this rudiment and you may find the exercises easier if you have covered other Dragadiddle orchestration lessons previously.
 The concept used in the construction of these exercises is similar to the Moving Quarter Notes and Moving Doubles orchestrations applied to the standard paradiddle.

-- Using the 2 Minute Rule, get all exercises up to a tempo of at least 120bpm.
+- Using the 2 minute rule, get all exercises up to a tempo of at least 120bpm with good hand technique.

-- Add various feet patterns to the exercises.
+- Create your own feet patterns for the exercises.

 - Play all 6 exercises as a continuous 6 bar pattern, then repeat.